Originally published July 4, 2022.

 - Open-faced helmets: These cover the top, back, and sides of your head.
 They offer more impact protection than half-head helmets but leave your face exposed.

 - Full-faced helmets: These cover your entire head and also protect your face and eyes.
 They offer the best protection in the event of a crash.

 Unfortunately, helmet use doesn’t prevent collisions with negligent drivers.

 If you’ve been injured in a motorcycle accident caused by another driver’s negligence or recklessness, you may need to hire a personal injury lawyer to overcome the bias riders face from police officers, insurance companies, and juries.

 Our motorcycle crash lawyers have extensive experience investigating accidents, interviewing witnesses, calculating settlements, and negotiating with insurance companies.
-Calculating a fair settlement includes both your monetary and non-monetary factors, from current and future medical bills to pain and suffering, and can be complicated if you try to do it on your own.
+Calculating a fair settlement can include monetary and non-monetary factors, from current and future medical bills to pain and suffering, and can be complicated if you try to do it on your own.

 If the insurance company doesn’t offer a fair settlement, our skilled and experienced lawyers aren’t afraid to take your claim to trial.
 Our team knows the tricks insurance companies use to deny motorcyclists compensation, and we fight aggressively on your behalf for the full amount you are entitled to.

-Contact the Utah car accident lawyers at Great West Injury Law to get fair compensation for injuries caused by someone else’s negligence.
-Let US focus on your motorcycle accident claim, while you focus on healing.
+Contact the Utah motorcycle accident lawyers at Great West Injury Law to get fair compensation for injuries caused by someone else’s negligence.
+Let us focus on your motorcycle accident claim while you focus on healing.